peter88213/nvhelp-en/source/nv_aeon2/index.rst

 -  New “Normal” type sections are created from “Narrative” events, if missing.
 -  New sections are put into a new chapter named “New sections”.
--  New arcs, characters, locations, and items are added, if assigned to “Narrative” events.
+-  New plot lines, characters, locations, and items are added, if assigned to “Narrative” events.
 -  Arc, character, location, and item relationships are updated, if the entity names match.